zhangpenglin/ionic-cli/README.md

 ### Splash Screen Source Image

-Save a `splash.png` or `splash.psd` file within the `resources` directory at the root of the Cordova project.
+Save a `splash.png`, `splash.psd` or `splash.ai` file within the `resources` directory at the root of the Cordova project.
 Splash screen dimensions vary for each platform, device and orientation, so a square source image is required the generate each of various sizes.
 The source image's minimum dimensions should be 2208x2208, and its artwork should be centered within the square, knowning that each generated image will be center cropped into landscape and portait images.
 The splash screen's artwork should roughly fit within the center 1000x1000 square.

 ```bash
 $ ionic resources --splash